-Requirement: The relay at location 'A' it is required to provide a reclose sequence of 2 Instantaneous followed by 2 delayed recloses.
-Where the fault current level is between the values 'I1' and 'I2' and the first trip is initiated from the 51-1 (IDMT) element, the IDMT characteristic should trip the CB and lockout the auto-reclose.
+Requirement: The relay at location 'A' is required to provide a reclose sequence of 2 Instantaneous followed by 2 delayed recloses.
+Where the fault current level is between the values '11' and '12' and the first trip is initiated from the 51-1 (IDMT) element, the IDMT characteristic should trip the CB and lockout the auto-reclose.